 Free moving boxes can be found everywhere if you keep your eyes open.
-Not only will using free moving boxes save you money, you're helping the environment by reusing boxes instead of purchasing new ones.
+Not only will using free moving boxes save you money, but you're also helping the environment by reusing boxes instead of purchasing new ones.

-I've got a lot of ideas here on how you can get free moving boxes.
+We've got a lot of ideas here on how you can get free moving boxes.
 Some take only a few clicks of the mouse and others will have you get out and do a little digging.
 With all of these ideas though, you have a great chance of finding free moving boxes for your next big move.

 01 of 13